javierdv00/Machine-learning---Classifier/README.md

 I used this data set do compare 6 difference classifier (Random Forest, KNC, Decision Tree, LogisticRegression, GaussianNB, LinearSVC), comparing them by the accuracy

 # Tasks
-This project was used to achieved the following task:
+This project was used to achieve the following task:

 1- Compare 6 classifier:
 &emsp;● RandomForestClassifier;